Prerna0901/PlantDiseaseDetection/README.md

 3. Animal intrusion detection
 4. Android app containing all the information about crop generation, weather forecast details etc.

-The auto watering and animal intrusion detection systems are powered by the Internet of Things, and the plant disease detection and crop information portal are powered by an Android App.
+The auto watering and animal intrusion detection systems are powered by the Internet of Things, and the plant disease detection and crop information portal are powered by an machine learning using an Android application.